-The Item entity did not pose any particular problem in FRBR{ER}; but splitting Manifestation into F3 Manifestation Product Type and F4 Manifestation Singleton obliged the Working Group to rethink the articulation between F4 Manifestation Singleton and F5 Item.
+The Item entity did not pose any particular problem in $FRBR{ER}$ ; but splitting Manifestation into F3 Manifestation Product Type and F4 Manifestation Singleton obliged the Working Group to rethink the articulation between F4 Manifestation Singleton and F5 Item.

-All in all, here is a picture of how original FRBR{ER} entities relate to the classes declared in FRBR{OO}:
+All in all, here is a picture of how original FRBRER entities relate to the classes declared in FRBROO:

-Figure 2 shows how the original $FRBR{ER}$ entities relate to the classes declared in $FRBR{OO}$, particularly the "split" of the $FRBR{ER}$ Manifestation entity into F3 Manifestation Product Type and F4 Manifestation Singleton.
-In addition, the figure also shows how $FRBR{OO}$ makes explicit the publisher's intellectual contribution, which is not modelled in $FRBR{ER}$.
+Figure 2 shows how the original $FRBR{ER}$ entities relate to the classes declared in $FRBR{OO}$ , particularly the "split" of the $FRBR{ER}$ Manifestation entity into F3 Manifestation Product Type and F4 Manifestation Singleton.
+In addition, the figure also shows how $FRBR{OO}$ makes explicit the publisher's intellectual contribution, which is not modelled in $FRBR{ER}$ .
 Manifestation Product Type embodies a Publication Expression, which in turn comprises both the author's Expression and the realisation of a Publication Work.

-In figure 3 the FRBR{OO} model of the realisation of a work by an expression is illustrated with a specific example.
+In figure 3, the FRBROO model of the realisation of a work by an expression is illustrated with a specific example.
+We use the following convention: portions of text are introduced in each of the boxes that symbolise classes, in order to identify the specific instances that are part of the example.
 The overall work is Walt Whitman's Leaves of grass (an instance of F15 Complex Work), which has as a member the "deathbed edition," itself an instance of F15 Complex Work.
 The F14 Individual Work which corresponds to the abstract content of the French translation by Léon Bazalgette of that edition is in turn a member of the F15 Complex Work of the "deathbed edition."
 The F28 Expression Creation event which produced the translation simultaneously created a realisation of that translation and created the instance of F22 Self-Contained Expression which is the text of that translation.

-8 Tom Delsey and Beth Dulabahn participated in the Working Group's first meeting in Paris in 2003.
+&lt;sup>8 Tom Delsey and Beth Dulabahn participated in the Working Group's first meeting in Paris in 2003.

-While it can be said that the attributes in $FRBR{ER}$ still reflect to a certain degree traditional cataloguing policy, this is no longer true in $FRBR{OO}$.
+While it can be said that the attributes in $FRBR{ER}$ still reflect to a certain degree traditional cataloguing policy, this is no longer true in $FRBR{OO}$ .
 Actually, what a bibliographic record should cover, following the intentions of FRBR, depends on the nature of the thing described, and, to a lesser degree, on the cataloguing policy that was followed when creating it.
 Interpreting FRBR, $FRBR{OO}$ strictly associates attributes (or "properties") with the entity of the bibliographic discourse they actually belong to.
 Only this form allows for the explanation and reconciliation of the various application dependent simplifications a particular implementation might choose.
 Some prominent cases are: